mbonsma/bash-workshop/bash-workshop.md

 `history.txt` has several columns: the first column is a number that gives the order in which each command was run, and the second column is the command itself.
-But we don't want to know all the sub-specifics of each time we ran `ls`, we want to count just `ls` by itself.
-We can think of there being at least three columns: the first with the number, the second with the command, and the third with options and arguments.
+But we don't want to know all the specific options and arguments of each time we ran `ls`, we want to count just `ls` by itself.
+We can think of there being at least three columns: the first with the command number, the second with the command, and the third with options and arguments.

 My second all-time favourite Bash command is `cut`: `cut` *cuts* columns in a file